betterscientificsoftware/bssw.io/Events/hpcbp-095-fortran.md

 features introduced in Fortran standards from Fortran 90 to 2023.
 We will venture into often-unvisited nooks and crannies and traverse equally unvisited expansive pastures.
-Weaving feature groups together by the approaches they enable, the talk will emphasize array, object-oriented, parallel, module, and functional programming patterns and paradigms.
+Weaving feature groups together by the approaches they enable, the talk will emphasize array, object-oriented, parallel, modular, and functional programming patterns and paradigms.
 The talk will demonstrate the utility of the described features in open-source packages developed by Berkeley Lab’s Computer Languages and System Software (CLaSS) Group and our collaborators.
 The